Using the Process Portal Exporter

 Use one of the .bat files to show the exported process portal archive in a browser.

-Currently only Google Chrome, Firefox, and Opera are supported for displaying the process portal locally.
+Currently only Google Chrome, Firefox, Opera and Egde with Chromium support (version 80 +) are supported for displaying the process portal locally.
 Displaying in browsers requires in general to turn off browser security functionalities, such as open local files.